 During the NOW Strategic Planning process, Children’s HealthWatch, in conjunction with Vital Village and other NOW partners, developed a “Data Story” Methodology to develop communities’ abilities to articulate their stories in compelling ways to move progress, action, and transformation.

 A “data story” serves as a tool for positive change by translating information into a compelling narrative, often tailored to a specific audience.
 It occurs when a community develops an intentional narrative around why policies, practices, and programs are needed to rise above a particular challenge, using narrative strategies that illustrate a process or historical trend, describe relationships and structures, or make the case for a key message or ask.
 Data stories focus on solutions that communities have found and developed rather than describing the problems themselves.
 Data stories can be utilized as an intervention and used to evaluate community progress.

-APRIL 30 WEBINAR ALERT: PARTICIPATORY DATA STORYTELLING
+WEBINAR ARCHIVE: PARTICIPATORY DATA STORYTELLING

 COMMUNITY HOUSING DATA TOOL